michaellee1019/working-wheel/README.md

 - Fetch your calendar events
 - Display the detected status and event details
 - Show debug information about the detection process

+### Improvements
+If you would like to see a change to this project please open a GitHub issue.
+I also accept pull requests but I recommend reaching out first with ideas and improvements.
+Thanks!